 Professionalism is always important during any interview process.
 Remember, the interviewer is a potential boss or colleague.
 While catching up for coffee might be something you would do with a friend, having coffee during a casual interview is still a business meeting.
-Be friendly while maintaining your professionalism at all times.
+Be friendly while maintaining professionalism at all times.
 For example, speak positively about your former employer and colleagues, even if the interviewer seeks your honest opinion.

 Follow your interviewer's lead

 Let your interviewer set the tone for your interview.
 Some interviewers conduct very casual interviews and happily make small talk.
 Others prefer formal conventions and only ask job-related questions.
-If the interviewer brings up topics unrelated to the position, such as your favourite football team or social life, talk about these topics as long as it seems natural.
+If the interviewer brings up topics unrelated to the position, such as your favourite football team or social life, talk about them as long as it seems natural.
 If the interviewer is more businesslike, mirror their behaviour.

 Employ active listening